dredge-bio/dredge/documentation/instructions.md

 A video tutorial of the configuration process described below is available at <https://vimeo.com/336692169>.

+NOTE: We recommend that you go through the configuration process in a "private" or "incognito" tab.
+This will prevent your browser from caching files that it requests.
+If you do not do this, you will not see changes you make to your project's files if you edit them during configuration.

 ## Overview

 The form on the left will generate a configuration file, named `project.json`, that will tell DrEdGE where to find your project's files, and how to configure the DrEdGE interface.
 As you fill out the form, you can press the **Test** button to check if the configuration is working properly.
 Once you are happy with your configuration, press the **Save** button, and save the `project.json` file inside the extracted DrEdGE directory.
 (You can also load an existing `project.json` file into the form by using the **Load** button).
 Once you have saved the `project.json` file, you can access your DrEdGE application at %%THIS-URL%%.